 Professor Richard Dawkins is a British evolutionary biologist and internationally bestselling author.
 He studied zoology at Balliol College, Oxford, and returned as a Professor for Public Understanding of Science from 1995-2008.
 His books are internationally acclaimed, and he is one of the patrons of the Oxford University Scientific Society.

-Baroness Susan Greenfield is a renowned scientist, researcher and member of the House of Lords.
-She is a neuroscientist and has made significant contributions to the understanding of the brain, specifically in the areas of Parkinson's disease and Alzheimer's disease.
-She is also an author, broadcaster and member of several international scientific boards.
-She is also a Visiting Professor at Lincoln College, Oxford and a Fellow of the Royal Society.
+Baroness Susan Greenfield is a renowned neuroscientist, researcher and member of the House of Lords whose work has made significant contributions to the understanding of the brain.
+She is also an author, broadcaster, Visiting Professor at Lincoln College, Oxford and a Fellow of the Royal Society.

 Jason Bradbury is a British television presenter and children’s author, well-known for presenting the Channel 5 series The Gadget Show..
 Some of his own DIY gadgets include the first ‘phone glove’, a vehicle Head-Up Display, and a hovercraft made from only a car wheel and an industrial sized fan.